zucchinifactory/textests/README.md

 ## About this branch

 The branch currently being viewed is the `master` branch.
-It contains the basic `.travis.xml` configuration and is used as a template for creating more complex subprojects with other branches.
+It contains the basic `.travis.xml` configuration and is used as a template for creating subprojects of higher complexity with other branches.

 ## Project description